Paramedic Program Disclosures

 All Applicants:

-Accepted students are required to have completed all program required immunizations by mid-December.
+Accepted students are required to have completed all program required immunizations by mid-October.

 * Immunizations are NOT required to attend classes at GCTC, however they are required by our clinical affiliates and as such, required by the Paramedic program.